Eye Guess

-Eye Guess was an American game show created by Bob Stewart and hosted by Bill Cullen, which aired on NBC from January 3, 1966, to September 26, 1969.
-The game combined a general knowledge quiz with a Concentration-style memory element, where the answers were shown to the players and their recall of their positions was tested.
+Eye Guess is an American game show created by Bob Stewart and hosted by Bill Cullen that aired on NBC from January 3, 1966, to September 26, 1969.
+The game combined a general knowledge quiz with a Concentration-style memory element, in which the answers were shown to the players and their recall of their positions was tested.

 This was the first game show by Bob Stewart Productions.
 Stewart, a former producer for Goodson-Todman Productions, created this series and packaged it with Filmways.
 Don Pardo announced for the first year, after which Jack Clark replaced him for the rest of the run.

 The show used the Al Hirt tune "Sugar Lips" as its theme song.